Assault and Aggravated Assault Laws in Arkansas

 • display a firearm in a way that creates a substantial danger of death or serious physical injury to another person, or

-• impede or prevent another person's ability to breathe or the circulation of their blood by applying pressure on the chest, throat, or neck or by blocking their nose or mouth.
+• impede another's normal breathing or blood circulation by applying pressure on the chest, throat, or neck or blocking their nose or mouth.

 A firearm includes any device designed, made, or adapted to shoot an object by the action of an explosive, or any item readily convertible to that use.
 The definition includes these devices even if they are unloaded or missing a necessary component, such as an ammunition clip.